Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-define/_index.md

 The problem is now much clearer for us to solve.
 Let’s take a brief look at the output/outcome of the defined phase before we get into problem statements, and how we can turn the problem identified for Jo into a useful and actionable ‘How Might We’ statement.

-THE OUTPUT
+## THE OUTPUT

-The outcome of the defined phase is a “Problem Statement”, and a “How might we” (HMW) statement.
+The **outcome** of the defined phase is a **“Problem Statement”**, and a **“How might we” (HMW)## statement.
 An HMW statement is a proactive expression of the problem statement.
 Very briefly, a problem statement is an exact expression of the problem the user faces: “The problem is that people can’t butter toast with a fork”.
 We transform the statement into something proactive: “How might we help people butter bread with a fork?”

 We will go deeper into both of these concepts, but hopefully for now you can see that a problem statement is a general definition of the current situation experienced, and a HMW is an active statement that looks at finding a resolution for the problem faced.
 Simply, it’s rewording the problem statement into something forward-looking and focused on a solution.